Red Clocks

 Scheduled that F---er

-Blog kitt decided around 21:50 on 13 September 2018 to publish this:I tried scheduling for the first time in a long time today.
+Blog Instead of being asleep at 21:50 on 13 September 2018, kitt created this:I tried scheduling for the first time in a long time today.
 It worked really well, mostly in the time-boxing elements of the process.

 I already had my weekly review process, and my daily planning and review processes.
 All of these work for me, even though I know they are more rigid / routine than most people want or like to do.
 The process works for me, gives me a fallback when sh-t hits the fan, and helps me keep going when I just don't want to do anything.
 I am thankful for the momentum my routines give me when I need to rest.